mcdag/weme-project/README.md

 # First of all, run the migrations
 npm run typeorm migration:run

-# Then, just run that comand and the server will start
+# Then, just run these comands and the server will start
+npm i
 npm run dev
 ```